-- In FY22, Commissioners Court approved the acceleration of the transformation of the County's existing 120+ lane-mile toll road system to an all-electronic roadway, and this re-development project continues today. - In SFY22, Commissioners Court preliminarily approved \$53M for the Active Transportation Project, which includes the construction of trails to connect destinations for pedestrian and bicycle transportation system users and holding active transportation-focused "Open Streets" events.
+- In FY22, Commissioners Court approved the acceleration of the transformation of the County's existing 120+ lane-mile toll road system to an all-electronic roadway, and this re-development project continues today. - In SFY22, Commissioners Court preliminarily approved \$53M for the Active Transportation Project, which includes the construction of trails to connect destinations for pedestrian and bicycle transportation system users and holding active transportation-focused "Open Streets" events - Including the drainage-, road quality- and safety-focused initiatives listed above, voters approved \$900M in transportation funding to improve transportation capacity and accessibility.
+OMB is working with the Engineering, Procurement, and other relevant County departments to develop plans and onboard staff necessary to make these investments.

-Below is an overview of the Adopted Budgets for FY22 - SFY22 and the FY23 Proposed Budget for each department within the Transportation goal area.
-These budgets reflect new investments, CLS requests and compensation increases:
+Below is an overview of the Adopted Budgets for FY22 - SFY22 and the FY23 Adopted Budget for each department within the Transportation goal area.

-Department Name FY22 Adopted FY22 Actuals SFY22 Adopted FY23 Proposed Transportation Engineering 49,401,673 73,818,512 40,862,547 67,260,039 Facilities & Property Maintenance 25,467,328 (1,170) - - Total 74,869,001 73,817,342 40,862,547 67,260,039
+Department Name FY22 Adopted FY22 Actuals SFY22 Adopted FY23 Adopted Transportation Engineering 49,401,673 73,818,512 40,862,547 59,697,224 Facilities & Property Maintenance 25,467,328 (1,170) - - Total 74,869,001 73,817,342 40,862,547 59,697,224

-\Beginning in SFY22 Facilities & Property Maintenance's budget is displayed within the Office of County Engineer
+^{}Beginning in SFY22 Facilities & Property Maintenance's budget is displayed within the Office of County Engineer